Using Linguistic Features to Improve the Generalization Capability of Neural Coreference Resolvers: Better Exploiting Linguistic Features

-When we use a statistical test multiple times, the risk of making false discoveries increases \cite{webb2006}.
-In the post-processing step, we therefore apply the Bonferroni correction for multiple tests in order to reduce search errors.
-Similar to Bay and Pazzani \shortcite{bay2001}, we set the p-value threshold for all patterns of length $l$ as follows:
+If we use a statistical test multiple times, the risk of making false discoveries increases \cite{webb2006}.
+To tackle this, we apply the Bonferroni correction for multiple tests in a post-pruning function after the mining process.
+This function also applies the second information novelty condition on the resulting patterns.

-where $testCount(l)$ is the number of times that the $G^2$ test is applied on a pattern of length $l$ in the mining step.

-Now, we have the set of frequent and relevant patterns of data up to length $\Theta_l$.
-Therefore, we can easily check the second information novelty condition of Section~\ref{patternEval} on the resulting pattern set.